John Flynn | RadioKerry.ie

-Requiem Mass for John Flynn will take place on Thursday Morning 16th June at 11am, followed by burial in Aghadoe lawn Cemetery
+The Requiem Mass will take place on Thursday morning at 11.00am, burial afterwards in Aghadoe Lawn Cemetery.

-Family flowers only please donations if desired to The Irish Cancer Society.

 Advertisement